flyteorg/flyte/rsts/getting_started/index.rst

 .. dropdown:: :fa:`info-circle` What does the ``--remote`` flag do?
     :animate: fade-in-slide-down

-   * The only difference between previous ``local`` and this command is the ``--remote`` flag.
-This will trigger an execution on the configured backend.
+   * The only difference between the previous ``local`` and this command is the ``--remote`` flag.
+This will trigger the execution on the configured backend.
    * Dependency management is a challenge with python projects.
 Flyte uses containers to manage dependencies for your project.
-   * ``pyflyte run --remote`` uses a default image bundled with flytekit, which contains numpy, pandas, flytekit and matches your current python (major, minor) version
+   * ``pyflyte run --remote`` uses a default image bundled with flytekit, which contains numpy, pandas, and flytekit and matches your current python (major, minor) version.
-   * For cases in which you want to use a custom image, it is possible to pass a custom image using the ``--image`` flag.
+   * If you want to use a custom image, use the ``--image`` flag.
-   * Also it is possible to completely use an image that contains your code built-in - refer to package & register flow
+   * Also, it is possible to use an image with your completely built-in code.
+Refer to package & register flow.

 Inspect the Results
 ^^^^^^^^^^^^^^^^^^^^^^
-Navigate to the url produced as the result of running ``pyflyte``.
-This should take you to Flyte Console, the web UI used to manage Flyte entities such as tasks, workflows, and executions.
+Navigate to the URL produced as the result of running ``pyflyte``.
+This should take you to Flyte Console; the web UI used to manage Flyte entities such as tasks, workflows, and executions.

 Recap
 ^^^^^^^^

-🎉  Congratulations 🎉  To summarize, you have just:
+🎉  Congratulations 🎉  To summarize, you have:

 1. Created a Flyte script called ``example.py``, which creates some data and computes descriptive statistics over it.
 2. Run a workflow (i) locally and (ii) on a demo Flyte cluster.